Drill Presses & Chucks

 Installed a scale onto the large

-floor drill press spindle while retaining the Jet's depth stop gage.
+floor drill press spindle while retaining the Jet's depth stop gauge.

 corners.